Skip to main content

 Diagnosis and Early Intervention

-If you have a loved one who is experiencing symptoms of dementia, it is critical to get a diagnosis and begin early intervention.
+If you have a loved one who is experiencing signs of dementia, it is critical to get a diagnosis and begin early intervention.
 There are many new medications which help slow the progress of some forms of dementia.
-This allows other non medical interventions to be more
+This allows other non medical interventions to be more effective.
+Additionally, it allows for planning and getting individuals desires and needs for long term care known.